rydland/autolif/remove_fog/README.md

 # Remove fog in LiF
-1. Place it in Life is Feudal\game\eu\shaders\common\postFx
+1. Place it in Life is Feudal\game\eu\shaders\common\postFx.
-2. Click yes to replace or overwrite
+2. Click yes to replace or overwrite.